blockworks-foundation/mango-explorer/README.md

 **I am not yet confident in the figures and calculations.
 Please don't rely on this code yet!**

-This is the start of a project to explore and provide useful code for [Mango Markets](https://mango.markets/).
+This is a project to explore and provide useful code for [Mango Markets](https://mango.markets/).

 There are some notebook pages to explore Mango account structures for your own accounts.